UniversalDependencies/docs/_sla-pos/PRON.md

 * [bg] _кой, кое, някой, нещо, никой, нищо_
 * [cu] _къто, чьто, нѣкъто, нѣчьто, никътоже, ничьтоже_

+## Determiners derived from “which, whose”, total and other determiners

+In some Slavic languages there are two interrogative pronouns/determiners corresponding to [en] “which”: one that represents a selection, “which one” ([cs] _který_);
+and one that queries a quality, “what kind of” ([cs] _jaký_).
+Both can be used as relative pronouns/determiners, too.
+Their inflection is fully adjectival, therefore they should be tagged `DET`, despite the fact that as relative determiners the modified noun is not there and its absence cannot be explained by ellipsis (but it is the noun modified by the entire relative clause).

+In addition, there is a possessive interrogative determiner corresponding to [en] “whose” ([cs] _čí_).

+There are also derived indefinite and negative determiners, using the same affixes as with “who, what”;
+only the negative determiner “no” corresponding to “which” contains a different stem ([cs] _žádný_).

+We also include the total determiner “every” ([cs] _každý_) here, although it is quite frequently used without the modified noun, with the meaning “everybody, everyone”; the decisive factor here is its undoubtedly adjectival inflection.
+In contrast, we do not include the total pronoun, “all / everything” ([cs] _všichni / všechno_), see below.

+* [cs] _který, jaký, čí, některý, nějaký, něčí, kterýkoli, jakýkoli, každý, nijaký, ničí, žádný_
+* [sk] _ktorý, aký, čí, niektorý, nejaký, niečí, ktorýkoľvek, akýkoľvek, každý, nijaký, ničí, žiaden/žiadny_
+* [hsb] _kotry, kajki, čeji, kotryž, kajkiž, čejiž, někotry, někajki, něčeji, někotryžkuli, někajkižkuli, něčejižkuli, kóždy, ničeji, žadyn_

 ## References

 * Roland Sussex, Paul Cubberley.
 2006. _The Slavic Languages._ Cambridge: Cambridge University Press.